Superior thyroid artery: Clinical significance

 This artery must be ligated at the thyroid when conducting a thyroidectomy.
 If the artery is severed, but not ligated, it will bleed profusely.
 In order to gain control of the bleeding, the surgeon may need to extend the original incision laterally to ligate the artery at its origin at the external carotid artery.
-Furthermore, the external laryngeal branch of the superior laryngeal nerve courses in close proximity to the superior thyroid artery, making it at risk for injury during surgery.
+Furthermore, the external laryngeal branch of the superior laryngeal nerve courses close to the superior thyroid artery, making it at risk of injury during surgery.